Wrapped SAFU (WSAFU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Wrapped SAFU Historical Price

-According to the latest data gathered on Wrapped SAFU live price page, the current price of Wrapped SAFU is 0.02507341USD.
-The circulating supply of Wrapped SAFU(WSAFU) is 3.96M WSAFU , giving it a market capitalization of $99.18K.
+According to the latest data gathered on Wrapped SAFU live price page, the current price of Wrapped SAFU is 0.0221448USD.
+The circulating supply of Wrapped SAFU(WSAFU) is 3.96M WSAFU , giving it a market capitalization of $87.57K.

 The Wrapped SAFU Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WSAFU based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.